namini94/EXPORT/Tutorials/TCDD/TCDD-tutorial.md

-# EXPORT: Gene Expression Analysis Tutorial
+# EXPORT: Pathway-based analysis of ordinally perturbed single-cell TCDD data

-This tutorial explains the codebase for VEGA (Variational Encoder for Gene Activity), a deep learning framework for analyzing gene expression data with pathway annotations.
+This tutorial explains the codebase for EXPORT (Explainable VAE for analyzing ordinally perturbed transcriptomics data), a deep learning framework for analyzing ordinally perturbed gene expression data with pathway annotations.
 We'll break down the code into its main components and explain each part.

 ## Code Structure